vanillawc/.github/README.md

 - [WC-Include][] - Import HTML from an external file
 - [WC-Markdown][] - Embed Markdown with optional syntax highlighting
 - [WC-Marquee][] - A clone of the classic `<marquee>` element
+- [WC-Menu-Wrapper][] - A web component that wraps HTML elements and forms a drop-down menu out of them
 - [WC-Monaco-Editor][] - Easily embed VSCode's Monaco editor
 - [WC-Resume][] - Embed `resume.json` content styled with a template
 - [WC-Social-Link][] - Add links to social profiles the easy way